 The following video gives a brief introduction to the Aborigine culture of Australia.

 New Zealand’s story of their native peoples is much the same as Australia’s, except the first peoples came much earlier to Australia.
 The indigenous Maori people are striving to revive their native language and culture with new programs and education to instill in their young the great heritage of their past.
 They were great warriors and great tattoo artists, as well as exceptional singers and dancers.
-Enjoy the video below and join me in the classroom to learn more about this unique Global Village.
+Enjoy this additional video below and sign up for this course to learn more about the “islands down under” and this unique Global Village.